Penis becomes flaccid during intercourse

 Nerve and pain diagnostics

 I test the course of the pudendal nerve and look for trigger points and sensitive structures in the pelvis that can “short-circuit” the erection reflex.
-If necessary, I use neuromodulation tests to assess the activity of the nervous system and map out which positions and movements provoke – and which ones relieve.
+If necessary, I use neuromodulation tests to assess nervous system activity and map out which positions and movements provoke – and which ones relieve.

 Blood tests and hormones